-As the professional body for solicitors in England and Wales, the Law Society is here to support you at every stage of your training, qualifying and throughout your career as a solicitor.
-See more about the support provided.
+As the professional body for solicitors in England and Wales, we’re here to support you at every stage of your career.

 Admission to the roll of solicitors